 Should I Get Divorced?
 (Coronavirus Edition)

 For better or worse, the coronavirus pandemic has had the effect of putting various things into perspective.
-First, there’s the physical lockdown.
-You haven’t got anywhere else to go, so you’re always home.
-Second, there’s the increased time, whether it’s from lack of work or school, or your suddenly nonexistent commute.
-Both of these mean you’re probably spending more time than usual with your loved ones, or in your own head, which brings us to the third factor: if you knew you were going to die tomorrow—say, from COVID-19, or maybe just an unlucky car accident—would you spend today in the same way?
+Firstly, there’s the physical lockdown.
+You can’t legally go anywhere, so you’re always home.
+Secondly, there’s the increased time on your hands, whether it’s from lack of work or school, or your suddenly nonexistent commute.
+Both of these mean you’re probably spending more time than usual with your loved ones, or in your own head, which brings us to the third factor: if you knew you were going to die tomorrow-say, from COVID-19, or maybe just an unlucky car accident-would you spend today in the same way?

 For some people, reduced work and school obligations, and more time with family has been a win-win situation.
 For others, this sudden closeness has cast light on previously buried problems.
 With no distractions, it’s hard to ignore your partner being more physically or emotionally distant than you remembered, or inexplicably taking his or her aggressions out on you, or teaching the kids a life lesson you disagree with.
 Is this the person you want to spend the rest of your life with?
 Have you grown further apart than you thought?
 Is this part of a larger pattern of disappointments?